Orange Line (Lahore Metro): History

 Testing and trial runs began in March 2018.
-In May 2018, Punjab Chief Minister of the time Shahbaz Sharif was present at the first test-run of Lahore's Orange Line Metro Train (OLMT).
+In May 2018, Punjab Chief Minister of the time Shahbaz Sharif was present at the first test run of Lahore's Orange Line Metro Train (OLMT).

 On 25 October 2020, Orange Line Train was inaugurated by then Chief Minister Punjab Sardar Usman Buzdar.

 Design

 Stations

 The line has 26 stations.
-Anarkali and Central stations are underground, while the remaining 24 are elevated.
+Anarkali and GPO stations are underground, while the remaining 24 are elevated.
 The rail line runs through the centre of each station, with platforms flanking the track.
-Elevated stations have a width of 22.5 metres, while Anarkali Station is 16 metres wide, and Central Station 49.5 metres wide.
-Elevated stations are all 102 metres long, while Anarkali and Central Stations are 121.5 and 161.6 metres long, respectively.
+Elevated stations have a width of 22.5 metres, while Anarkali Station is 16 metres wide, and GPO Station is 49.5 metres wide.
+Elevated stations are all 102 metres long, while Anarkali and GPO Stations are 121.5 and 161.6 metres long, respectively.

-Anarkali and Central Stations were initially planned to have two underground levels, Anarkali Station now both feature a ground-level concourse with one underground level, while Central Station has a single underground level, in order reduce the maximum gradient for trains from 35% to 30%.
-Rail tracks are 9.7m below street level at Central Station, and 8.7m below street level at Anarkali Station.
+Anarkali and GPO Stations were initially planned to have two underground levels, Anarkali Station now both feature a ground-level concourse with one underground level, while GPO Station has a single underground level, in order reduce the maximum gradient for trains from 3.5% to 3.0%.
+Rail tracks are 9.7m below street level at GPO Station, and 8.7m below street level at Anarkali Station.

 Underground stations feature automated doors between platforms and trains.
 Public areas of the station are air conditioned during warm months.
-Elevated stations feature natural ventilation throughout the platforms, with localized air conditioning in public areas of the ticket-hall level.
+Elevated stations feature natural ventilation throughout the platforms, with localised air conditioning in public areas of the ticket-hall level.